Does a New Roof Help Energy Efficiency?

 Traditional asphalt shingles are a very poor choice for energy-efficient roofs.
 Not only does their dark color absorb and trap heat, they tend to be very non-reflective.
 However, if you prefer the look of asphalt shingles, it’s possible to get them installed without driving your cooling bill up.
 Simply use asphalt shingles finished with solar-reflective granules.
 These help the shingles reflect more solar energy, which keeps your home cooler.

 If you’re looking for a metal roof to cut down your heating and cooling bills, call Woodland HomeWorks.
-We’ve been repairing and installing roofs in Massachusetts for over twenty years, and our Craftsmanship Guarantee ensures that our customers are satisfied.
+We’ve been repairing and installing roofs in Massachusetts for over 20 years, and our Craftsmanship Guarantee ensures that our customers are satisfied.
 Whether you opt for an asphalt or metal roof replacement, you can be assured your new roof will be durable, energy efficient, and made of the highest quality materials.